FlyingDomotic/domoticz-airsend-plugin/README.md

 5. Give JSON configuration file name to be used (located in AirSend plugin folder).
 6. Export your AirSend configuration and copy configuration.yaml file in AirSend plugin folder.

+Thanks to one user, you can find at https://github.com/FlyingDomotic/domoticz-airsend-plugin/issues/2 an exemple of Docker file to install AirSend WebService.

 Suivez ces étapes :

 1. Clonez le dépôt GitHub dans le répertoire plugins de Domoticz.